ahlatky/Frogger-with-a-Twist/README.md

 ## Install

 No installation necessary.
-Follow this [link](https://github.com/ahlatky/Frogger-with-a-Twist) to play the game.
+Follow this [link](https://github.com/ahlatky/Frogger-with-a-Twist) and load index.html file to play the game.

 Play as many times as you would like!
 Enjoy!